+Australia has a copious number of attractive industries and markets for foreign businesses and investors.
 If you’ve already established yourself in one of these markets, or you’re looking in to expanding into the Australian market, one thing to be aware of is the host of employment laws in the country.
-While they can seem complex, a simple explanation of what to expect should put you on the path to success.
+While they can seem complex, a simple explanation of what to expect should put you on the path to success when hiring employees in Australia.

-Hiring Employees in Australia – Employment law governing body
+Hiring employees in Australia – employment law governing body

 The Fair Work Act of 2009 (FW Act) is the general basis for all Australia’s established employment law, as well as work, health and safety, and non-discriminatory regulations.
 The act creates a council, the Fair Work Commission (FWC), which oversees employment regulations, awards, and enterprise agreements.